elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+# 8.1

+ - PlayEffects and PlaySound no longer give cast credit.
+Use `effects_count_as_cast: true` to change this back

 # 8.0

  - If you would like to upgrade, but keep things mostly the same as in previous versions of Magic, add